On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 \subsubsection{Repeatable Behaviors}

-In this example, we focus on the repeatable sequence flow, where some repeatable regions of the process are overlapping.
-We use a model with the same structure as the one in \cref{sec:seq_opt_overlap}, however, the input and output places of the silent transitions within the outer-loop body have been swapped, as shown in \cref{fig:seq_rep_overlap_pn}.
+In this example, we focus on the repeatable sequence flow where some repeatable regions of the process are overlapping.
+We use a model with the same structure as the one in \cref{sec:seq_opt_overlap}, however, the input and output places of the silent transitions within the outer-loop have been swapped, as shown in \cref{fig:seq_rep_overlap_pn}.
 This results in a behavior where all activities within the outer-loop body must be executed at least once per iteration of the outer-loop, and there are options to return to an earlier state of the iteration after activities \activity{D}, \activity{E}, and \activity{F}.
-As shown in \cref{fig:seq_rep_overlap_aut}, given an event log of the process in \cref{fig:seq_rep_overlap_pn}, the discovered constraints capture this behavior precisely.
+Notably, the two innermost loops (the sequence \activity{B}, \activity{C}, \activity{D} and the sequence \activity{C}, \activity{D}, \activity{E}) overlap only on the activities \activity{C}, \activity{D}, i.e., neither of these loops is fully contained within the other.
+Given an event log of the process in \cref{fig:seq_rep_overlap_pn}, the discovered constraints capture this behavior accurately (cf. \cref{fig:seq_rep_overlap_aut}).